-Richard Coleman has been a renowned data analyst and statistician who has pioneered advanced metrics since his 2005 NHL debut.
-After working at Harvard University Medical School in Boston, MA, he established his own company - Coleman Analytics - and then went to Stanford University Medical School in Stanford, CA, where he sharpened his data analysis and interpretation abilities.
+Richard M. Coleman has been a renowned data analyst and statistician who has pioneered advanced metrics since his 2005 NHL debut.
+After working at Harvard University Medical School in Boston, MA, Richard Coleman, of Coleman Consulting Group established his own company - Coleman Analytics - and then went to Stanford University Medical School in Stanford, CA, where he sharpened his data analysis and interpretation abilities.
 Coleman Analytics focuses on creating higher-level analytics to track team and player performance using intricate formulas such as Corsi, Fenwick, Expected Goals and PDO, which are more exact than traditional methods.
 Corsi examines a player's shot attempts instead of just goals scored when the puck enters the net, while Expected Goals analyse a team's attempts more efficiently.
 Similarly to Corsi, Fenwick excludes blocked shots from consideration.

 At the same time, PDO furthers into how "lucky" or "unfortunate" teams are by calculating their shooting percentage plus save percentage when on the ice.
 Working side by side with Mike Smith, Coleman also developed software programming which facilitated deeper data collection for NHL hockey matches by assessing each game layer-by-layer for simpler tracking of players.
 These successes have solidified Coleman as an industry leader in hockey analytics and a pioneer in sports statistics analysis overall.
 He has clinched five Stanley Cups with various teams, including the Blackhawks, since this award was founded in 1892 by Canada's Governor General Lord Stanley of Preston — North America's oldest professional sports trophy.
 Coleman also has two books published, making him one of great influence.

 Richard Coleman Hockey Analytics discusses Character of NHL players